teaminkling/refresh-21/content/about/index.md

 This website was written, maintained, and deployed by [Thomas "papapastry" Wang][papa-link] (he/him), principal software engineer for [Inkling Interactive][inkling-link] with graphic design assets by Cindy.

-The site is updated semi-automatically from submissions posted in the [community Discord server][discord-invite].
+The site was updated semi-automatically from submissions posted in the [community Discord server][discord-invite].

 Due to the automatic nature of this website, even though we moderate submissions, you may run into a few minor issues.
 If so, feel free to [raise a bug ticket][bug-report] and the team will get on it as soon as possible.